LiberTEM/LiberTEM/docs/source/api.rst

 .. note::
     Not all executor types allow specifying number of workers, and not all executor types are GPU-capable.
-In these cases the :code:`make_with` method will raise an :class:`~libertem.exceptions.ExecutorSpecException`.
+In these cases the :code:`make_with` method will raise an :class:`~libertem.common.exceptions.ExecutorSpecException`.

 See the :meth:`API documentation <libertem.api.Context.make_with>`
 for more information.